backstage/backstage/docs/auth/add-auth-provider.md

 └── provider.ts
 ```

+**`plugins/auth-backend/src/providers/providerA/provider.ts`** defines the provider class which implements a handler for the chosen framework.

+#### Adding an OAuth based provider

-**`plugins/auth-backend/src/providers/providerA/provider.ts`** defines the provider class which implements an handler for the chosen framework.
-If we're adding an `OAuth` based provider we would implement the [OAuthProviderHandlers](#OAuthProviderHandlers) interface for instance.
-An non `OAuth` based provider would implement [AuthProviderRouteHandlers](#AuthProviderRouteHandlers).
+If we're adding an `OAuth` based provider we would implement the [OAuthProviderHandlers](#OAuthProviderHandlers) interface.

 The provider class takes the provider's configuration as a class parameter.
 It also imports the `Strategy` from the passport package.